maxbundscherer/prototype-akka-persistence-serializer/Readme.md

 ### Journal and snapshot-storage

 There are many possibilities to run journal and snapshot-storage.
-In this project are included:
+In this project there are included:

 - redis snapshot- and event-storage (**default**)
 - local file-system snapshot-storage and in memory event storage